elunna/nerfhack-changelog/README.md

 * These don't really fit into any category, or are just silly.
 * 8d93bedd9 Halu reverse geno troll msg (from UnNetHack).
 * 899833966 Funny troll #chat messages (from SpliceHack, I think).
-* Characters who don't like baths may resist fountain's urging (from xNetHack).
+* Characters who don't like baths may resist fountain's urging (xnh).
 * New hallucinatory monsters from Secret of Mana and Magic of Scheherazade.
-* The fat lady sings if you win while hallucinating (from xNetHack).
+* The fat lady sings if you win while hallucinating (xnh).
 ## Quick Reference